Ahlström Estate

 History

-In 1864, the ironworks was sold to Karl Johan Lönegren, a merchant from Pori, who repaired, among other things, the underperforming Makkarakoski sawmill.
-After Lönegren encountered financial difficulties, the ironworks was sold at a compulsory auction in 1870 and acquired by Antti Ahlström, a businessman from Merikarvia.
-At the time of the sale, the ironworks was in poor condition, as previous owners lacked the resources to maintain or renovate it.
-Ahlström undertook a major restoration and expansion of the site.
-The old forges were replaced with two Franche-Comté forges, and a pig iron hammer and two bar iron hammers were acquired.
-The entire forge building was rebuilt.
-However, the industrial facilities faced several setbacks: the sawmill burned down in 1875, and the forge burned twice, in 1883 and 1893.
-After the last fire, the forge was rebuilt using stone.
-These historic industrial buildings still stand along the Makkarakoski River and can be visited on guided tours.
+In 1864 the estate was purchased by the Pori-based merchant Karl Johan Lönegren, who renovated, among other things, the poorly functioning Makkarakoski sawmill.
+When Lönegren later faced financial difficulties, the estate was sold at auction in 1870 to the businessman Antti Ahlström from Merikarvia.
+At the time, the ironworks was in poor condition, as previous owners lacked the resources for maintenance.
+Ahlström undertook extensive improvements and expansion: the old forges were replaced with two Franche‑Comté forges, a finery hammer and two tilt hammers were acquired, and the forge building was completely rebuilt.
+The industrial facilities, however, suffered setbacks— the sawmill burned down in 1875, and the forge suffered fires in 1883 and 1893.
+After the final fire, the forge was rebuilt in stone.
+These historical industrial buildings still stand along the Makkarakoski rapids and can be visited on guided tours.

-The Ahlström family settled in Noormarkku in 1870, and over the following 60 years, three prominent family residences were built: Isotalo (1881, Evert Lagerspetz), Havulinna (1901, Gustaf Adolf Lindberg), and the world-famous Villa Mairea (1939), designed by Alvar and Aino Aalto.
-Several other notable buildings were also constructed on the estate, including the Main Office (1916, Emil Fabritius and Valter Jung), the Club House (1924, Karl Lindahl), executive villas, and some workers’ housing.
-Today, the Makkarakoski sawmill functions as a sawmill museum, and the old forge houses the Ahlström Voyage exhibition.
-Many of the executive villas now serve as guest houses and meeting facilities.
+The Ahlström family settled in Noormarkku in 1870, and over the following decades three significant family residences were built on the estate: Isotalo (1881, Evert Lagerspetz), Havulinna (1901, Gustaf Adolf Lindberg) and the world‑famous Villa Mairea (1939), designed by Alvar and Aino Aalto.
+Several other important buildings were also constructed, including the Head Office (1916, Emil Fabritius & Valter Jung), the Club House (1924, Karl Lindahl), staff villas and workers’ housing.

 Links